All Scripture quotations are from the 1901 American Standard Version (updated) unless otherwise noted.

 “but concerning election, they are beloved for the fathers’ sake.”

 Here Paul is referring to the believing part of Israel.
 This has in view Israel’s completion in Christ and His Church — His “elect” Church.
-God’s plan of “election” is complete in His Son, which began with the choosing of Abraham and God’s promises to him.
+God’s plan of “election” is complete in His Son, which began with the choosing of Abraham and God’s promises to him (although it has its roots in Gen 3:15).
 God chose Abraham, Isaac, and Jacob to be the founding “fathers” of both national (ethnic) and spiritual Israel, always with Christ in view.
 Our “election” is in Him (Eph 1:4).
 God’s promises to Abraham were not forgotten or left unfulfilled.

 Also, God’s love (“beloved”) for the people of Israel is expressed in a most tender way in the following verse, as Jesus Himself expresses it: